Europe pursues payment response as Russian gas supply threat eases

 Although energy exports are Putin's most powerful lever against sweeping Western sanctions, his room for manoeuvre is also limited because Moscow does not have alternative markets for its gas, which is piped to Europe.

-Germany, meanwhile, said it was examining Putin's decree, with an economy ministry spokesperson saying private contracts were valid and that the country, which depends on Russia for 40% of its gas needs, was paying in euros.
+Germany meanwhile said it was examining Putin's decree.
+An economy ministry spokesperson said private contracts were valid and that the country, which depends on Russia for 40% of its gas needs, was paying in euros.

 Berlin has already activated an emergency plan that could lead to gas rationing if supplies drop too low.